pmucha/sveltekit-jest-setup/README.md

-# sveltekit-jest-setup
+# SvelteKit with TypeScript and Jest
-SvelteKit with TypeScript and Jest
+The simplest setup for testing a SvelteKit project.